DininduChamikara/Annotated-Corpus-Collection/CONTRIBUTING.md

         }
     ],
 ```
-For one pull request it is enough to add one object to the corpus.
+For one pull request, it is enough to add one object to the corpus.

-Make sure to refer previes examples and correctly identify the named entities.
+Make sure to refer to previous examples and correctly identify the named entities.

 -----------------------

-After that just Commit and push your chages using below commands.
+After that just Commit and push your changes using the below commands.

 ```markdown
 git add .